A Selector-Based Reframing of Cybernetics

 Crucially, a non-trivial selector is not a fundamentally different kind of entity.
 It is a composition of trivial selectors, linked by this carried coordinate.
 The apparent complexity arises not from a new category of system, but from the chaining of relations.

-This removes the need to introduce time as a primitive.
+This reduces the need to treat time as a primitive in the model.
 Temporal behavior becomes an indexing over relation applications, rather than a foundational dimension of the model.

 Recursion and Higher-Order Selection